Menu

 The Fargo Police Department is divided into three operational divisions, each of which is commanded by a Captain:

-The Professional Standards Division consists of the Professional Accountability Unit, Training and Development Unit, the Records Unit and the Quartermaster.
+The Professional Standards Division maintains the department’s integrity and operational excellence through its Professional Accountability Unit, Training and Development Unit, Records Unit and Evidence and Property Unit.

 The Fargo Police Department works closely with Mayor Dr. Tim Mahoney, who is the Department’s Liaison Commissioner.
 The liaison assignment system was adopted several years ago as a means of providing a link between individual departments and the City Commissioners.
 With Fargo continuing to grow and its activities becoming more complex, the assignment of specific Commissioners to individual departments provides an effective avenue for communication between elected and appointed city officials.